stoically/webextensions-jsdom/README.md

 ### Code Coverage

 Code coverage with [nyc / istanbul](https://istanbul.js.org/) is supported if you execute the test using `webextensions-jsdom` with `nyc`.
-To get coverage-output you need to call the exposed `destroy` function after the `background` and/or `popup` are no longer needed.
+To get coverage-output you need to call the exposed `destroy` function after the `background`, `popup` and/or `sidebar` are no longer needed.
 This should ideally be after each test.

 If you want to know how that's possible you can [check out this excellent article by @freaktechnik](https://humanoids.be/log/2017/10/code-coverage-reports-for-webextensions/).